concourse/governance/README.md

 * **Base permissions** must be "None" so that organization membership does not grant visibility of private repositories (if any exist) and repository access is determined exclusively through teams.
-* **Repository creation** must be disabled for both Public and Private so that all repository management shall be done through this repo.
+* **Repository creation** and **Pages creation** must be disabled for both Public and Private so that all repository management shall be done through this repo.
 * **Allow members to create teams** must be disabled so that all team administration shall be done through this repo.